Political Science Major (B.A.)

 Select one 700-level POLT course

-- Knowledge base: a proficient knowledge base of four subfields of Political Science including American Government, Political Theory, Comparative Politics, and International Relations.
+- Knowledge Base: a proficient knowledge base of the five subfields of Political Science including American Government, Political Theory, Comparative Politics, International Relations, and Methods.
 Areas of strength include the study of public opinion, comparative politics and international relations, political economy, environmental politics, Latin American politics, Middle Eastern politics, and Asian politics.
 In this regard, the program fosters the development of a strong empirical foundation through multiple levels of courses.
-Majors are required to complete each of the following: POLT 401 Politics and Society, POLT 402 American Politics and Government and POLT 403 United States in World Affairs.

 - Research Skills: A second goal is to advance the students’ abilities to understand and use basic political science research skills.
 These include computer literacy, knowledge of credible sources of information, basic statistical applications, and support for foreign language proficiency.
 We also strive to help students identify interesting and important research questions clearly and concisely, gather and assess various types of information, and come to well-reasoned conclusions.

-- Critical Thinking: The third objective involves enhancement of student cognitive abilities, and critical thinking.
+- Critical Thinking: The third objective involves enhancement of student cognitive abilities and critical thinking.
 We hone the ability to analyze, assess, and reconstruct findings in written, oral, and graphical form.
-We strive to promote students who are self-disciplined thinkers who understand the rigorous standards of research, are intelligent consumers of political information, and are able to understand multiple perspectives and interpretations.
+We strive to promote students who are self-disciplined thinkers who understand the rigorous standards of research, are intelligent consumers of political information, and are able to understand and weigh multiple perspectives and interpretations.

 - Communication Skills: Another aim is to enhance the written and oral communication skills of our students.
 We support the goals of the writing intensive requirement and expose students to different genres and conventions in academic writing.
 Most 500 and 700-level courses emphasize cultivating strong writing and reading skills, while at the 700-level, student engagement in sustained discussion becomes the centerpiece of instruction in many seminars.
 Writing instruction includes emphasis not only on research papers but on short analytical essays, précis, and reviews that ask students to synthesize complex information, develop arguments, and delve more deeply into interpretation.
 In some courses, part of this work includes iterated practice of grammar and stylistic choices through revision and proposal assignments.